-Adopted: March 2010 Revised: March 2023 Last Reviewed: March 2023
+Adopted: March 2010 Revised: May 2025

+Last Reviewed: May 2025

 The board meets once a month, usually on the third Thursday, and begins at 6:30 p.m.
-The board is using a task-oriented approach where members or groups of members take ownership of certain tasks or projects.
+A task-oriented approach is employed where members or groups of members take ownership for specific tasks or projects to enhance efficiency and accountability.